BNN-UPC/ignnition/docs_rst/train_and_evaluate.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The second alternative is based on the idea of passing an array of samples during the Python call to the predict functionality.
+The second alternative is based on the idea of passing an array of samples during the Python call to the predicted functionality.
 This can be very useful, for instance, in *Reinforcement Learning* applications.
-To do so, the user must still provide a valid path to the checkpoint where the model has been stored --unless this operation is preceeded by a train operation.
+To do so, the user must still provide a valid path to the checkpoint where the model has been stored --unless this operation is preceded by a train operator.

 .. code-block:: yaml

     load_model_path: <PATH>

-Afterwards, simply make the following Python call:
+Afterward, simply make the following Python call:

 .. code-block:: python